 “All that Capital Farm called Brinsop Court, six miles from the city of Hereford, consisting of five hundred and fifty one acres of superior grass, arable and hop land.
 The incoming Tenant to enter upon the usual covenants of a Michaelmas Take, with the advantage of an ensuing crop of wheat.”

-http://www.garnyzezaclony.cz/?educ=maps15 The tenants who first leased the Court were Thomas and Mary Hutchinson.
+The tenants who first leased the Court were Thomas and Mary Hutchinson, brother and sister.

-http://www.kahira.org/?educ=maps15 Mary Hutchinson was the Poet Laureate William Wordsworth’s sister and he frequently visited her at Brinsop Court, causing quite a stir on each occasion and usually causing a mention in the papers.
+Poet Laureate William Wordsworth frequently visited Mary at Brinsop Court, causing quite a stir on each occasion which usually resulted in a mention in the papers, and she went on to become his wife.
 Her sister Sara also periodically visited, she being a previous love interest of Samuel Taylor Coleridge.
-She died a widow in Grasmere on 17th November 1858, at the home of her brother William Wordsworth.
+Mary died a widow in Grasmere on 17th November 1858, at the home of her husband William Wordsworth.

 Death of Child on Brinsop Court Estate